ArcherWike/GUI-CurvesEditor/README.md

 <h2></h2>

-This application allows to create and manipulate Bezier curves.
-Users can add, move, or remove control points to change the shape of the curve.
+<b>This application allows to create and manipulate Bezier curves.
+Users can add, move, or remove control points to change the shape of the curve.<b/>
 <h2></h2>

 <p align="center">